 I love to travel.
-I’ve had a passion for traveling for as long as I can remember, and I’ve been lucky enough to see a fair amount of this beautiful planet.
+I’ve had a passion for traveling as long as I can remember, and I’ve been lucky enough to see a fair amount of this beautiful planet.

 I also love animals.
-Both of my parents are veterinarians, and I grew up with lots of dogs, cats, rats, birds, fish, a bobcat (briefly) and whatever else wandered through the rural lot we lived on.
+Both of my parents are veterinarians, and I grew up with lots of dogs, cats, rats, birds, fish, a bobcat (briefly) and whatever else came through.

 While both these things are great, the two together can be trying.
-I’ve mainly traveled in poorer countries – what people used to call the “third world” before they realized that term was archaic and ethnocentric – and poverty means a different take on keeping animals as pets than we usually have here in the U.S.
+I’ve mainly traveled in poorer countries, and poverty means a different take on keeping animals as pets than we usually have here in the U.S.

 These critters have the same depth of personality and need for love and attention as any animal.
 They also often have a temperament and attitude that defies the harsh realities of their lives.
 I take a lot of photos of animals when I travel.
 It just seems natural to me.